Postal address verification: Completion

+International Standardized Address Examples

+The requirements of standardized addresses vary significantly, with required information, formatting, and line order changing according to national addressing protocols and local regulations.

+Here are some examples of standardized addresses by country, which will give an insight into the type of variations in address formatting required for global addressing.

 Delivery Point Validation

 Delivery Point Validation (DPV) provides the highest level of address accuracy checking.
 In a DPV process, the address is checked against the USPS Address Management System (AMS) data file to ensure that it exists as an active delivery point.
 The USPS does not offer DPV validation on their website however there are companies that offer services to perform DPV verification and are certified by the USPS see also CASS Certification.

 The standardized address is then compared against the entire list of valid addresses in the Address Management System to determine if it is a valid address.
 Address validity is based on many different factors, including address renumbering (via the USPS Locatable Address Conversion System) and address completeness.
 If an exact match is not found, an acceptable alternative is used (if available).